 Sometimes, if your virus develops resistance to one drug, it will also have resistance to other ARVs.
 This is called “cross-resistance.”
 Resistance can develop quickly.
 It is very important to take ARVs according to instructions, on schedule, and not to skip or reduce doses.

 Darunavir was specifically developed to control HIV that is already resistant to some other protease inhibitors.
 It has shown low levels of cross-resistance to other protease inhibitors.

-Also in 2008 the FDA approved darunavir for use as the first regimen for people with HIV.
+In 2008, the FDA approved darunavir for use as an initial treatment regimen for people with HIV.
 This regimen is 800 mg (two 400 mg tablets) taken with ritonavir 100 mg once daily, with food.
-In 2010, this once-daily dosing pattern was approved for treatment-experienced patients (those who have been taking ART for some time), provided that a genotypic test of their virus does not show any relevant protease inhibitor mutations.
+In 2010, this once-daily dosing pattern was approved for treatment-experienced patients (those who have been taking ART for some time), whose virus does not have any darunavir resistance mutations.

 Darunavir should be taken with food.
 This increases blood levels of darunavir.
 The type of food does not matter.